IndrajeetPatil/Advanced-R-exercises/_book/Subsetting.md

 #> [5,] FALSE FALSE FALSE FALSE FALSE
 ```

-When used with a matrix for subsetting, this logical matrix returns a vector:
+When used with a matrix for subsetting, elements corresponding to `TRUE` in the subsetting matrix are selected.
+But, instead of a matrix, this returns a vector:

 ```r